jlabeit/example-task-2/README.md

 available for this range.
 Pass the selected time as prop to the map container.
-3. Adapt the map container (`client/src/map_container`) to fetch the data matching to the selected time and display the result on the map.Forthe [leafletmarker](https://leafletjs.com/reference-1.5.0.html#marker) can be used to display the location.
+3. Adapt the map container (`client/src/map_container`) to fetch the data matching to the selected time and display the result on the map.
+For example a [leaflet marker](https://leafletjs.com/reference-1.5.0.html#marker) can be used to display the location.

+Again once finished with task 2 make a commit that indicated task 2 has been finished.

+# Notes
+You are free do install new packages.
+If you want to adapt styling you can do so by changing `client/dist/styles.js`.
+If you have an idea to solve a task in a better way feel free to do so.
+Happy coding!